barmstrong/slack-tipbot/README.md

 ### 4. Test it out!

-The `@tipbot` user should now appear in your company Slack.
+The `@tipbot` user should appear in your company Slack.

-Try chatting with `@tipbot` in private chat, or `/invite @tipbot` to any channel or group.
-Use `@tipbot help` for a list of commands or try using the `tip @user 10` syntax.
+Try sending a direct message to `@tipbot` in private chat, or `/invite @tipbot` to any channel or group.
+Use `@tipbot help` for a list of commands or try using the `tip @user 10` command.

 ### 5. Add custom emoji

 To get reaction tipping working, you should [add some custom emoji in Slack](https://my.slack.com/customize/emoji).

-We recommend the following:
+We recommend the following images to associate with each name.

 <img src="https://raw.githubusercontent.com/barmstrong/slack-tipbot/master/images/1bit.png" width="22" height="22"> 1bit